-The fashion world is often seen as unfeeling and selfish, however time and time again they have proved that when it comes to culture and art philanthropic.
+The fashion world is often seen as unfeeling and selfish, however time and time again, they have proved that when it comes to culture and art philanthropic.
 A great example of this is the restoration project taken up by Fendi; they will restore Rome’s famed Trevi Fountain, bearing the reported $2.9 million restoration cost.
-The project will take about 20 months and will involve a complete overhaul of the fountain, including cleaning the façade and statues and re-waterproofing the main basin and replacing the gilded Latin inscriptions.
-The project was taken up by head designer Karl Lagereld and Silvia Venturini Fendi because of a love for Rome’s past and a need to preserve it’s future.
-This is not the first time an Italian fashion company has come to the aid of Italy’s underfunded cultural heritage, previously Tod’s footwear footed the $34 million bill to restore the Colosseum.
-Mayor Gianni Alemanno said he hoped these would just be the start.
+The project will take about 20 months and will involve a complete overhaul of the fountain, including cleaning the façade and statues and re-waterproofing the main basin, and replacing the gilded Latin inscriptions.
+The project was taken up by head designer Karl Lagereld and Silvia Venturini Fendi because of a love for Rome’s past and a need to preserve its future.
+This is not the first time an Italian fashion company has come to the aid of Italy’s underfunded cultural heritage; previously, Tod’s footwear footed the $34 million bill to restore the Colosseum.
+Mayor Gianni Alemanno said he hoped these would be the start.